 Under the existing Constitution of the Company, a shareholder may vote in person or appoint not more than two proxies to attend and vote in his stead.
 Such proxy to be appointed need not be a shareholder.
-Pursuant to the amendments to the Companies Act, Cap.
-50 taking effect on 3 January 2016 in relation to permitting the appointment of multiple proxies for a shareholder of a company who is a relevant intermediary (as defined in Section 181(6) of the Companies Act), the Company allows a shareholder who is a relevant intermediary to appoint more than 2 proxies to attend and vote in his stead at the forthcoming AGM.
+The Company allows a shareholder who is a relevant intermediary (as defined in Section 181(6) of the Companies Act) to appoint more than 2 proxies to attend and vote in his stead at the forthcoming AGM.

-At the forthcoming AGM, pursuant to Catalist Rule 730A(2), all resolutions will be put to vote by way of a poll, and their detailed results will be announced via SGXnet after the conclusion of the AGM.
+At the forthcoming AGM, pursuant to Catalist Rule 730A(2), all resolutions will be put to vote by way of a poll, and their detailed results will be announced via SGXNET after the conclusion of the AGM.